LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="VerifyMultiFactorOtpReauthentication-post-">Verify Multifactor OTP Authentication (POST)</h4>
  This API is used on the server-side to validate and verify the re-authentication token created by the MFA re-authentication API.
 This API checks re-authentications created by OTP.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/re-authentication/mfa/re-auth-validate-mfa/)

 ```java